wasp-lang/wasp/web/docs/language/features.md

 ### Username and Password

-`UsernameAndPassword` authentication method makes it possible to signup/login into the app by using a username and password.
+`usernameAndPassword` authentication method makes it possible to signup/login into the app by using a username and password.
 This method requires that `userEntity` specified in `auth` contains `username: string` and `password: string` fields.

 We provide basic validations out of the box, which you can customize as shown below.
 Default validations are: